paveledits/wabf-go/README.md

 > [!CAUTION]
 > **USE AT YOUR OWN RISK.**
-> Automated scanning of WhatsApp numbers violates their Terms of Service and **WILL** lead to your account being banned.
+> Automated scanning of WhatsApp numbers violates their Terms of Service and **WILL** lead to your account being banned. (speaking from experience)
 > *   **DO NOT** use your main personal account.
 Use a burner number.
 > *   **DO NOT** use high concurrency or low delays if you want to keep the account alive longer.
 > *   This tool is for educational and security research purposes only.